10 Interesting Facts About Vietnam That Can Make You Surprised

 • 25 years old or older can be called Bác (Uncle) – you’re Cháu (Nephew);

-• For elderly people over 70, call them Ông/Bà (grandpa/grandma) and you Cháu (Grandchild).
+• For older people over 70, call them Ông/Bà (grandpa/grandma) and you Cháu (Grandchild).

-If you say the wrong hierarchy by chance, it’s okay, just say sorry and ask again for the correct way to address someone.
-Many people are often happy with the inappropriate call of addressing them when they first meet.
+If you accidentally address someone in the wrong hierarchy, it’s okay; say sorry and ask again for the correct way.
+Many people are happy with the inappropriate way of addressing them when they first meet.

 Fact 10: Beer shops are everywhere.

-A small country with nearly 98 million people, but it is a place with a large amount of beer consumed.
+It is a small country with nearly 98 million people but consumes a large amount of beer.
 Estimatedly, Vietnamese people drank 4.4 billion liters of beer in 2020. (source PLO information)

 beer shop in Vietnam